othercriteria/vibectl/docs/llm-proxy-server.md

 - Zero-downtime certificate updates via graceful reload
 - Fallback to self-signed certificates if ACME fails

-This approach provides the **security of private CAs** (from Phase 1) for internal deployments and the **convenience of public CAs** for internet-facing services.
+This approach provides the **security of private CAs** for internal deployments and the **convenience of public CAs** for internet-facing services.

 ## Kubernetes example

-For a minimal single-replica deployment see the manifests under `examples/manifests/vibectl-server/`.
-They install a `Deployment`, `Service`, `ConfigMap` and `Secret` suitable for local demos.
-After applying them you can generate a token from the running pod and point `vibectl` at the exposed NodePort service.
-The `demo.sh` script in that directory runs an end-to-end test of the private CA setup.
-A `pebble.yaml` manifest is also provided so you can run a local Pebble ACME server to test certificate issuance with `serve-acme`.
+For comprehensive demonstration setups see the manifests under `examples/manifests/vibectl-server/`.
+They provide two complete scenarios:

+### CA Management Demo
+- Private Certificate Authority setup
+- Self-contained deployment for internal networks
+- Complete certificate lifecycle management
+- Run with: `./examples/manifests/vibectl-server/demo-ca.sh`

+### ACME Management Demo
+- Pebble ACME test server integration
+- Let's Encrypt-compatible certificate workflow
+- Automatic domain validation and renewal
+- Run with: `./examples/manifests/vibectl-server/demo-acme.sh`

+Both demos install a `Deployment`, `Service`, `ConfigMap` and `Secret` suitable for local testing.
+The interactive demo selector at `./examples/manifests/vibectl-server/demo.sh` helps choose the appropriate approach for your use case.

 ## Checking the server